jplusplus/check/method.en.md

+This document outlines the fact checking methods used by Journalism++ Stockholm.
+Inspiration has been drawn from  Jennifer LaFleur's [A Guide to Bulletproofing Your Data](https://github.com/propublica/guides/blob/master/data-bulletproofing.md) and Chris Groskopf's [Sixteen solutions for data-driven projects](https://docs.google.com/presentation/d/18KE-VO9T6V1I_aGyekdDtFhYP4K0Saph7aBuBS3N8tc/edit#slide=id.ga85f0df1a_049).
+Capitalized words like MUST and SHOULD shall be interpreted according to [RFC2119](https://www.ietf.org/rfc/rfc2119.txt)

 ## <span id="dataregister">Central data repository</span>

 _what?_<br/>
-At the start of each project, all original data shall be collected in one place, together with a source note.
+At the start of each project, all original data SHOULD be collected in one place, together with a source note.

 _why?_<br>
 A central data repository reduces the risk of data being redefined along the way.